alisay/alisay.github.io/docs/_articles/module-4.md

 ## 1: Topic introduction
 - Review state.
+    - State variable as counter
+    - State variable as switch
+    - State variable as switch, with button
+    - State variable as toggle, with button
+    - State variable as level
 - Download media examples [here](https://github.com/alisay/p5-workshop/raw/master/05_media/05_media.zip).

 ## 2: Hands-on and material exploration
 - Sharing our work using git.
-- Continue building the games you planned out yesterday.
+- Start building the games you planned out yesterday.

 ## 3: Discussion and reflection activity